 Supply actionable and accurate information that is readily understandable to most consumers.

-AARP opposes incentives that create barriers to access to necessary care or discourage consumers from seeking necessary care.
+Incentives should not create access barriers or discourage consumers from seeking care.

-AARP opposes consumer incentives based on attaining bio-metric goals such as weight loss, hypertension control, etc.
+Consumer incentives should not be based on attaining bio-metric goals such as weight loss, hypertension control, etc.

-(See also policies in this chapter’s Medicare section Value-Based Purchasing in Medicare.)
+(See also policies in this chapter’s section on Value-Based Purchasing in Medicare).

 VBP: Reference pricing